Kava-Labs/kava/x/auction/spec/02_state.md

 	GetEndTime() time.Time
 }

-// BaseAuction type shared by all Auctions type BaseAuction struct {
+// BaseAuction is a common type shared by all Auctions. type BaseAuction struct {
 	ID         uint64
-	Initiator  string         // Module that starts the auction.
-Giving away Lot (aka seller in a forward auction).
-Restricted to being a module account name rather than any account.
+	Initiator  string         // Module name that starts the auction.
+Pays out Lot.
-	Lot        sdk.Coin       // Amount of coins up being given by initiator (FA - amount for sale by seller, RA - cost of good by buyer (bid))
+	Lot        sdk.Coin       // Coins that will paid out by Initiator to the winning bidder.
-	Bidder     sdk.AccAddress // Person who bids in the auction.
-Receiver of Lot. (aka buyer in forward auction, seller in RA) Bid        sdk.Coin       // Amount of coins being given by the bidder (FA - bid, RA - amount being sold) EndTime    time.Time      // Auction closing time.
-Triggers at the end of the block with time ≥ endTime (bids placed in that block are valid) // TODO ensure everything is consistent with this
+	Bidder     sdk.AccAddress // Latest bidder.
+Receiver of Lot.
+	Bid        sdk.Coin       // Coins paid into the auction the bidder.
+	EndTime    time.Time      // Current auction closing time.
+Triggers at the end of the block with time ≥ EndTime.
 	MaxEndTime time.Time      // Maximum closing time.
 Auctions can close before this but never after.
 }

+// SurplusAuction is a forward auction that burns what it receives from bids.
-// SurplusAuction type for forward auctions type SurplusAuction struct {
+// It is normally used to sell off excess pegged asset acquired by the CDP system. type SurplusAuction struct {
 	BaseAuction
 }

-// DebtAuction type for reverse auctions type DebtAuction struct {
+// DebtAuction is a reverse auction that mints what it pays out.
+// It is normally used to acquire pegged asset to cover the CDP system's debts that were not covered by selling collateral. type DebtAuction struct {
 	BaseAuction
 }

-// WeightedAddresses type for storing an address and its associated weight type WeightedAddresses struct {
+// WeightedAddresses is a type for storing some addresses and associated weights. type WeightedAddresses struct {
 	Addresses []sdk.AccAddress
 	Weights   []sdk.Int
 }

+// CollateralAuction is a two phase auction.
+// Initially, in forward auction phase, bids can be placed up to a max bid.
+// Then it switches to a reverse auction phase, where the initial amount up for auction is bid down.
+// Unsold Lot is sent to LotReturns, being divided among the addresses by weight.
-// CollateralAuction type for forward reverse auction type CollateralAuction struct {
+// Collateral auctions are normally used to sell off collateral seized from CDPs. type CollateralAuction struct {
 	BaseAuction
 	MaxBid     sdk.Coin
-	LotReturns WeightedAddresses // return addresses to pay out reductions in the lot amount to.
-Lot is bid down during reverse phase.
+	LotReturns WeightedAddresses
 }
 ```